-To change the chip in a slot machine, paperwork is filed and submitted to the Casino Control Commission for EACH machine.
+To change the chip in a slot machine, paperwork must be filed and submitted to the Casino Control Commission for EACH machine.
 Often, Gaming Commission agents must be present.
 It’s time-consuming, and the chips are costly.
 For this reason, it is more economical to decide on the payback percentages before purchasing the machines.
 It’s literally too much of a pain for casinos to lower the paybacks for a short period of time and then turn around and raise them.
-Are you still curious about Casinos Tighten Slots Before Reopening

 Casinos Must Follow Protocol